 Life & Disability Insurance

 It’s true that if you die, your estate may be saddled with large debts.
-However, that’s an expense a life insurance policy can cover.
+However, credit card debt is an expense a life insurance policy can cover.
 When you run the numbers (depending on your debt, of course) a term life insurance policy is a better investment than a credit card protection plan.

 Is a Credit Protection Plan for You?